shaneholloman/dropbox-ignore-dirs/README.md

+# Drops

-# Dropbox Directory Ignore Scripts
+Dropbox Directory Ignore Scripts

 These scripts help you configure Dropbox to ignore specific development directories (`.venv`, `.conda`, `node_modules`) that don't need to be synced across machines.